UnrealContainers/unrealcontainers.github.io/_collections/_docs/obtaining-images/write-your-own.md

   - `xfonts-base`
   - `xkb-data`

+- If you need to run automation tests for projects that use the Chromium Embedded Framework (CEF) by way of the [Web Browser Widget](https://docs.unrealengine.com/en-US/Engine/UMG/UserGuide/WidgetTypeReference/WebBrowser/index.html) then you'll need additional system packages on top of the X11 runtime libraries [^5]:

+  - `libasound2`
+  - `libatk1.0-0`
+  - `libcairo2`
+  - `libnss3`
+  - `libnspr4`
+  - `libpango-1.0-0`
+  - `libpangocairo-1.0-0`

 - If you want to enable audio support in your containers then the simplest option is to use PulseAudio.
 This will require the PulseAudio client libraries, which can be installed under Debian-based distributions via the `pulseaudio-utils` system package.
 You will also need to add the following directives to the `/etc/pulse/client.conf` configuration file:

 {% highlight bash %}